Magic Kingdom Park

 • Peter Pan’s Flight.
 You fly over London and Neverland in a pirate ship.
 The ride is short, but kids love it.
 Waits are long all day.

 • “it’s a small world.”
-The classic boat ride through scenes of children from around the world has been charming families since 1964.
-A new final verse — written by Richard Sherman before his passing — was added in 2025, celebrating unity and inclusion.
-The queue moves fast and the ride is a nice cool-down.
+The classic boat ride through scenes of children from around the world has charmed families since 1964.
+A new final verse (written by Richard Sherman before his passing) was added in 2025, celebrating unity and inclusion.
+The queue moves fast, and the ride cools you down.

 • Dumbo the Flying Elephant.
 A spinner ride that lets kids control how high Dumbo flies.
 The indoor play area in the queue helps pass the wait.

 • The Many Adventures of Winnie the Pooh.
-A gentle dark ride through the Hundred Acre Wood with Pooh, Tigger, and the rest of the crew.
-The scenes are sweet and the ride is calm — a good pick for the youngest kids in your group.
-The interactive queue has touch screens and honey walls that keep little ones entertained while you wait.
+A gentle dark ride through the Hundred Acre Wood with Pooh, Tigger, and friends.
+The scenes are sweet and calm, making it a good pick for young kids.
+The interactive queue has touch screens and honey walls to keep little ones entertained.

 • The Barnstormer.
 A short, mild coaster themed to Goofy’s stunt plane.
-It lasts about a minute, but for kids who are nervous about bigger coasters, it is a good first step.
+It lasts about a minute.
+For kids nervous about bigger coasters, it’s a good first step.
 35-inch height requirement.

 • Enchanted Tales with Belle.
-An interactive storytelling experience inside Beast’s Castle.
-Kids get chosen to play characters from the story, and the Lumiere animatronic that introduces the show is one of the best in the park.
-Allow 20–25 minutes for the full experience.
+An interactive storytelling experience inside Beast’s Castle where kids play characters from the story.
+The Lumiere animatronic that introduces the show is one of the best in the park.
+Allow 20 to 25 minutes for the full experience.

 Is Fantasyland only for little kids?